grimme-lab/qc2-teaching/doc/prog-scf.rst

 .. admonition:: Exercise 3

     Create a mapping between basis functions and atoms.
 You need to store the information about which basis function belongs to which atom.
+This is necessary, because when looping over the basis functions during the integral calculation, you require the aufpunkt of each basis function, which is equivalent to the atom position.
 Hence, the mapping should give you the atom index if the basis function index is provided.
-This mapping is required later for the calculation of the integrals.

-    1. What is the optimal layout for saving the mapping?
+    1. What is the optimal (minimal) layout for saving the mapping?
+Consider which information is given (loop over basis functions) and which information is needed (aufpunkt).
     2. How does the mapping look like for LiH?

 Classical Contributions